dannyledger/dannyledger/README.md

 ## Hi there, I'm Danny 😊🤙

-🌏 A New Zealand–based User Researcher with over 10 years of senior-level experience helping organisations understand the way people think and do.
+🌏 A New Zealand–based User Researcher with over 10 years of senior-level experience helping organisations understand how people think about and interact with the world.

 ⚗ Lately, I’ve been diving deeper into data science and upping my skills in data analysis, swapping out miro boards for Jupyter notebooks.